emanalytic/MultiModal-RAG-Chatbot/README.md

 The system uses a two-step process to find answers:

-1. **Initial Search**: Converts your question and the document sections into mathematical values (embeddings).
+1. **Initial Search**: Converts your question and the document sections intoembeddings.
 It quickly finds the sections that are most similar to your question.
 2. **Relevance Ranking**: Takes the best sections from the initial search and performs a second, more precise check to ensure the information directly addresses your request.

 ### Alternative Model Options